for-giobbe/phy/Building a Tree in a ML Framework.md

 ---

-## inferring species tree - partitioned analyses
+## inferring species tree - partitioned analyses:

 ---

-## inferring nodal support using different metrics
+## inferring nodal support using different metrics:

 Several metrics of clade support are possible and should be combined to gain more confidence.